mrpaulishaili/fm-qr-component/README.md

 ## Overview

 QR-Code-Component, newbie challenge on Frontend challenges.
-I took this challenge in understanding implementation of css file in html file an intepreting designs to markup language and stylesheet.
+I took this challenge for understanding implementation of css file in html file an intepreting designs to markup language and stylesheet.

 ### Screenshot